T of C

 Deer Calls (鹿鳴 Lu Ming; 理性元雅 Lixing Yuanya, 1618; QQJC VIII/202)

-My musical interpretation was formulated and transcribed 2 June 2019 on CX831 from New York to Hong Kong.
+My musical interpretation of this melody was formulated and transcribed 2 June 2019 on CX831 from New York to Hong Kong.
 Over the next few weeks I tried playing with different note values while looking for what seemed to me like underlying structures (for modal structures see next footnote).
-Finally my interpretation was "finalized" and recorded on 26 June 2019 (q.v.).
+My interpretation was then "finalized" and recorded on 26 June 2019 (q.v.).

 Gong Mode (宮音 Gong Yin (5 6 1 2 3 5 6)